-The 1862 Dakota Uprising Through Sarah Wakefield's Eyes
+The 1862 U.S.-Dakota War Through Sarah Wakefield's Eyes

 What does homelessness look and feel like from street level?
-Hear from someone who chose to go without a home for 47 days and practice compassion while living among the street people of Columbus, Ohio.
-After this presentation, you might look at every person you meet with new eyes.
+Hear from someone who chose to go without a home for 47 days and tried to practice presence (compassionate attention) while living among the street people of Columbus, Ohio.
+After this presentation by Cole-Dai, the co-author of The Emptiness of Our Hands, you might look with new eyes at every person you meet, homeless and otherwise.

 Explore the practice of mindfulness and how poetry can support it with the co-editor of Poetry of Presence: An Anthology of Mindfulness Poems.
 Learn how reading this very accessible poetry can benefit your life.